rust-stuco/lectures/week1/slides.md

 Rust has its own build system and package manager called **Cargo**.

-* Build system: Takes your code, libraries, and config, and builds them into a crate
+* Build system: Takes your code and builds it into a crate
-* Package manager: Like an app store for code, helps you download, update, and organize your crates
+* Package manager: Like an app store for code, helps you download and update your crates
 <!-- Speaker note: "Similar to `pip` for Python or `npm` for Node.js" -->